gemme/memoization/README.md

 # memoizaition
-# A litle example about memoization
+# A little example about memoization